larablocks/pigeon/README.md

 Pigeon::
 ```

-When Pigeon is used as a facade, each access to the facade will create a new instance of Pigeon therefore all message
-properties will be reset to default for each call.

 ### Setting the Message Properties

-Pigeon will load all properties set in the `default` area of your config before you start to manipulate the properties.
+Pigeon will load all properties set in the `default` area of your config before you construct your message.

 ####Set layout view file:
 ```php